chili-epfl/qml-ros-recorder/samples/qml-ros-recorder-sample/README.md

 Prerequisites
 -------------

- - ROS libraries cross-compiled for arm-v7 and their headers.
+ - ROS libraries and their headers.
+If building for ARM, ROS libraries cross-compiled for arm-v7 and their headers.
 Follow the instructions [here](http://wiki.ros.org/android_ndk/Tutorials/BuildingNativeROSPackages) and adapt the `.pro` file using the `lib` and `include` directories found in `roscpp_android/output/target`.
  - The `rosbag_recorder` service.
 Clone [this](https://github.com/chili-epfl/rosbag-recorder) repo inside your catkin workspace's `src` directory and run `catkin_make` from the root.
 Then add the `devel/include` directory to your compiler's search path (or copy it's contents to your ROS `include` directory).
 Also, start the service on your ROS master: `rosrun rosbag_recorder rosbag_recorder_server.py`.

 build